Iceland in November: Everything You Need To Know

 Photo fromThe Reykjavik Whale Watching Tour

 Whale watching is another activity that's available all year in Iceland and one that makes for a pretty exhilarating morning or afternoon.
 Whales are very common off the coast of Iceland, so it's practically guaranteed that you'll spot some of the marine life that thrives in these waters.
-In fact, boat trip operators will give you a second trip for free if you don't see any whales on your excursion.
+In fact, many boat trip operators will give you a second trip for free if you don't see any whales on your excursion.

 The Icelandic waters are home to numerous whale species, including humpback whales, orcas, minke whales, blue whales, sperm whales, and fin whales.
 You might also spot harbor porpoises or white-beaked dolphins.